MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data: Results

 \subsection{Study I--Brain MRI}

-\figref{conv} shows a representative example where the values of rSNR and the multiplicative correction term, $c_t$, are plotted as a function of the number of iterations for \resides. \figref{t1_01} and \figref{t2_01} display examples of reconstructed T1- and T2-weighted images using undersampling masks M1 and M2, respectively.
-The first row presents the true image obtained from fully sampled k-space, alongside the images reconstructed by CS, PnP-BM3D, ConvDecoder, SSDU, \resides, and \residem.
+\figref{conv} shows a representative example where the values of PSNR and the multiplicative correction term, $c_t$, are plotted as a function of the number of iterations for \resides. \figref{t1_m1} and \figref{t2_m2} display examples of reconstructed T1- and T2-weighted images using undersampling masks M1 and M2, respectively.
+The first row presents the true image obtained from fully sampled k-space, alongside the images reconstructed by CS, PnP-BM3D, ConvDecoder, SSDU, VarNet, \resides, and \residem.
 The second row features two magnified regions from the images in the first row.
 The arrows highlight areas where visible artifacts or blurring is present in some of the reconstructed images.
-In the third row, the leftmost panel shows the undersampling masks, while the remaining panels depict error maps from various reconstructions after a fivefold amplification.
-The top section of \tabref{brain} summarizes rSNR and SSIM values averaged over five T1- and T2-weighted images employing M1 and M2 masks.
-The rSNR/SSIM of CS reduced from $20.74/0.910$ to $20.36/0.894$ and $20.39/0.899$ when the value of the regularization strength was changed to $\lambda /2$ and $2\lambda$, respectively, indicating that the value of $\lambda$ selected in CS was optimal or near-optimal.
+In the third row, the leftmost panel shows the undersampling masks, while the remaining panels depict error maps from various reconstructions after a five-fold amplification.
+The top section of \tabref{brain} summarizes PSNR and SSIM values averaged over five T1- and T2-weighted images employing M1 and M2 masks.
+The PSNR/SSIM of CS reduced from $32.85/0.921$ to $32.02/0.907$ and $32.40/0.917$ when the value of the regularization strength was changed to $\lambda /2$ and $2\lambda$, respectively, indicating that the value of $\lambda$ selected in CS was optimal or near-optimal.

+\textr{The comparison between \residem and VarNet is summarized in \tabref{varnet}.
+Overall, \residem compares favorably to VarNet.
+Despite being trained on the entire fastMRI dataset, the PSNR of VarNet, when averaged over ten T1 and T2 test images, is only 0.27 dB higher than that of \residem. \figref{t1_uni} shows an example of reconstructed T1-weighted image.
+Although VarNet reconstruction appears slightly clearer, the differences between the reconstructions are subtle.
+It is worth mentioning that when the VarNet trained on ES sampling was applied to M1 and M2 sampling patterns, its resulting PSNR value of 32.97 dB was 3.78 dB worse than the value of 36.75 dB achieved by \residem.
+This is because the performance of end-to-end methods, like VarNet, typically degrades when the forward model at the inference stage is different from the one used during training.
+In contrast, self-supervised methods like ours circumvent this limitation. }